xding78/Sharing/glossary_draft.rst

 .. _attestation ledger:

 **Attestation Ledger** |br|
-An attestation ledger is an account book, created to provide evidence of individual transactions.
+An attestation ledger is an account book, created to provide evidence of individual transactions_.
 The ledger is to used to check that agreement, statement or commitment of transaction was made.

 B
 ---